-Click on the Add BPMN DataObject button () in the Toolbar and select one or more (Ctrl+Click) BPMN2.0 DataObject(s) to add to the list in the main panel.
+Click on the Add BPMN DataObject button (\) in the Toolbar and select one or more (Ctrl+Click) BPMN2.0 DataObject(s) to add to the list in the main panel.

 Now click the Run button on the toolbar.
-In the System Output window, this message indicates the DMN Server and BPMN2.0 DataObject can work well with each other to evaluate the selected decision:
+In the System Output window, this message indicates the DMN Server and dmnServer.Application risk score: 133.0

+BPMN2.0 DataObject can work well with each other to evaluate the selected decision: